 If you are marinizing or rebuilding marine engines, you must install ignition protected electrical components.
 So when you order be sure to specify marine parts.

 Each conductor must be insulated, stranded copper wire.

 Some people think that only tinned wire is allowed.
 This is not true.
 Marine wire does not have to be tinned.
 Neither the US Coast Guard regulations or the ABYC standards require tinned wire.
-Tinned wire is less subject to corrosion and lasts longer.
+But tinned wire is less subject to corrosion and lasts longer.
 Many marine professionals insist on using only tinned wire.
 It is more expensive than un-tinned wire.
 But boat wire must be marine wire whether it is tinned or not.

 *Each conductor or group of conductors must be supported by clamps or straps not more than 18 inches apart. or:

 *The conductor or group of conductors may be enclosed in a rigid duct or conduit.